calvinalkan/better-wordpress-hooks/README.md

 ```

 We only ever use this class under very special circumstances, yet we have to create it on every request to pass it to
-the Wordpress hook.
+the WordPress hook.

-- Lastly, unit testing ( **yes, wordpress plugins should be unit-tested** ) this code is complicated since it's tightly
+- Lastly, unit testing ( **yes, WordPress plugins should be unit-tested** ) this code is complicated since it's tightly
-  coupled to Wordpress Core functions which means you either have to bootstrap the entire Wordpress installation during
+  coupled to WordPress Core functions which means you either have to bootstrap the entire WordPress installation during
-  your test set-up or use a Wordpress mocking framework like [Brain Monkey](https://github.com/Brain-WP/BrainMonkey)
+  your test set-up or use a WordPress mocking framework like [Brain Monkey](https://github.com/Brain-WP/BrainMonkey)
   or [WP_Mock](https://github.com/10up/wp_mock).
 I have used them both, they are great.
 But it should not be necessary
   to go through such hoops to test a basic event pattern.

-#### BetterWpHooks solves all of these problems and provides many more convenience features for a better Wordpress developer experience.
+### BetterWpHooks solves all of these problems and provides many more convenient features for a better WordPress developer experience.

 ***

 ## Requirements

 - BetterWpHooks is a composer package, not a plugin.
-To be able to use this package you need to
-  have [composer set up](https://getcomposer.org/doc/00-intro.md) in your plugin's root directory.
+To be able to use this package you need to have [composer set up](https://getcomposer.org/doc/00-intro.md) in your plugin's root directory.
 - PHP Version >= 7.3

-In theory, you should be able to use this package with some minor modifications with every PHP Version >= 7.0 but I did
+In theory, you should be able to use this package with some minor modifications with every PHP Version >= 7.0 , but I did
-not activly test neither do I recommend
+not actively test it and neither should you be
 using [PHP Versions that are not actively supported anymore](https://www.php.net/supported-versions.php) by the PHP
 maintainers.